 Adjust the proportions of ingredients as you like.
 I like to put mint and coriander leaves in a 2:1 ratio, but it’s absolutely open to variation.

 - Green chilies – 1 or 2 (optional)

 - Black salt – a pinch, or to taste

 - Salt – a pinch, or to taste

 If you haven’t used black salt before: this is a brownish variety of salt used in India in chaats and chutneys.
 It has a pungent taste and smell – in case you find you don’t like it, simply substitute with table salt.

 How To Make Pudina Chutney:

 Chop the mint, coriander leaves and green chilies roughly.
 Put them together in a blender.

 Whisk two tablespoons of yogurt with salt, black salt and sugar.
-Mix the ground mint-coriander-green chili paste with the yogurt.
+Mix the paste of ground mint, coriander and green chilies with the whisked yogurt.

 Let mint and yogurt dip stand for 30 minutes before serving with your favorite snacks.